EvgenyOrekhov/holiday.css/README.md

 - doesn't waste precious horizontal space on mobile screens for `<picture>`, `video`, `<table>`, and `<pre>` by ignoring body margins and filling 100% of screen width
+- keeps selector specificity as low as possible, so you could easily extend it with CSS classes without using `!important`
 - uses **dark mode** for those who prefer it
 - built with **pure CSS**
 - only **~4 KB** (minified and gzipped)